thekofimensah/bestlist-vitara/README.md

    Add button for contact support/ give feedback

-Sign up and login a bit whack
+Sign up and login a bit whack -- add also to tables login count (or like how many times the user opens the screen)

 Add cache for lists locally -- every time referesh hapens update teh cache -- tried and failed, couldn't get it to work.
 Need to add backend apparently